 What does it do: This is a great chest exercise to do if you also want to really work out your shoulders as well.

-Keep in mind though, your intensity and effort while training, your recovery after training, and your nutrition plan will play a HUGE role in you achieving your goals.
+Keep in mind though, your intensity and effort while training, your recovery after training, and your nutrition plan will play the most dominant roles in you achieving your goals.